lailiseptiandi/augmented-reality-media-belajar/web/README.md

   - Prettier: An opinionated code formatter that ensures consistent code style throughout your project.
   - lint-staged: A tool that allows you to run linters on staged files, promoting code quality in your commits.

-## Example 🚀

-We have included a comprehensive example to demonstrate the usage and capabilities of this boilerplate.
-Check out the example folder for more details.

-- Financial Tracker
-- Meal Book

 ## Try it Now ▶️